Full description of Benjamin-Feir instability of Stokes waves in deep water: Introduction

-Our approach is completely different.
-Postponing its detailed description after the statement of Theorem \ref{TeoremoneFinale}, we only anticipate some of its main ingredients.
-The first one is a symplectic version of Kato's theory of similarity transformations \cite[II-\textsection 4]{Kato}.
-Roughly speaking, this is a constructive method to prolong, in an analytic way, a basis of the generalized eigenspace of the unperturbed operator $ {\mathcal L}_{0,0} $ to a basis of the corresponding invariant subspace of $ {\mathcal L}_{\mu,\e} $, and it is perfectly suited to study splitting of multiple isolated eigenvalues, for which regular perturbation theory might fail.
-It has been used, in a similar context, in the study of infinite dimensional integrable systems \cite{K, KP, toda, Ma_tame}.
-Implementing Kato's similarity theory, we reduce the spectral problem to determine the eigenvalues of a $4 \times 4$ matrix, which depends analytically in $ \mu, \epsilon $.
-Then we deeply exploit the Hamiltonian nature of the water waves equations given in Zakharov \cite{Zak1} and its reversible structure, see \cite{BM,BBHM,BFM}.
-We found particularly interesting that the Kato transformation operators associated with a Hamiltonian and reversible operator are symplectic and reversibility preserving, and consequently the reduced $ 4 \times 4 $ matrix is Hamiltonian and reversible as well.
+In this way the spectral problem is reduced to determine the eigenvalues of a $4 \times 4$ matrix, which depends analytically in $ \mu, \epsilon $ and it is Hamiltonian and reversible.
 These properties imply strong algebraic features on the matrix entries, for which we provide detailed expansions.
 Next, inspired by KAM ideas, instead of looking for zeros of the characteristic polynomial of the reduced matrix (as in the periodic Evans function approach \cite{BJ, HY} or in \cite{HJ, NS}), we conjugate it to a block-diagonal matrix whose $ 2 \times 2 $ diagonal blocks are Hamiltonian and reversible.
-One of these two blocks has the eigenvalues given by \eqref{eigelemu}, proving the Benjamin-Feir instability figure 8 phenomenon.
+One of these two blocks has the eigenvalues given by \eqref{eigelemu}, proving the Benjamin-Feir instability figure ``8'' phenomenon.